 Syllabus Home Page

-> Download the PDF version (only 5 pages; 40 KB)
+> Download the NEW spring 2011 syllabus PDF (only 5 pages; 40 KB)

 This course is taught at the University of Florida in the College of Journalism and Communications.
 It is open to any UF student who has completed MMC 3260 with a grade of C or better.
 You will find it listed under Journalism with the course number MMC 4341L.